tarquin-the-brave/blog/content/posts/_config-reference-with-rust-doc.md

 So now our top level `Config` object defines some metadata fields: `name`, `version`, and a now optional `description`, and flattens in the configuration data for the application.
-This might take a bit more explaining in the comments...
+This might take a bit more explaining in the comments... :cold_sweat: